 |Soil temperature for growing||60° – 70°F|

 |Watering||Moderate and even; higher during critical watering periods.|

 |Nutrient requirements||N = high

 P = high

 |Fertilizer schedule||Every 2 to 3 weeks; use nitrogen fixing cover crops.|

-|When to harvest||When head is tight and developed but curd hasn't separated (becoming "ricey")|
+|When to harvest||When head is tight and developed but curd hasn't separated (becoming "ricey").|

 Looking for more information and inspiration?

-Check out these cauliflower growing tips.
+Check out these tips for growing cauliflower.

 Image thanks to Dan Meineck!